Energy-momentum and dark energy in $\boldsymbol{SU(\infty)}$-QGR quantum gravity: -QGR in a Nutshell

-Despite global triviality of the Universe, quantum fluctuations, that is random application of $\hO \in \bm[\hm_U]$, leads to approximate break up of the Hilbert space $\hm_U$ and an approximate division of the Universe to subsystems according to the criteria defined in~\cite{sysdiv}.
-The process of Hilbert space fragmentation of closed quantum systems to subsystems with their own symmetries and behaviour is observed in many condensed matter models, see e.g.~\cite{qmfragmentobs,qmfragalgebra,qmfragsimul} and reviews~\cite{qmfragrev,qmfragrev0}.
-In Sec. \ref{app:mbnonthermal} we review the emergence of localized and clustered states in isolated many-body quantum systems and how these observed phenomena can be relevant for the structure of the Universe in the framework of \sqgr.
-Therefore, it is not unreasonable to assume that $\hm_U$ becomes a product of Hilbert spaces of approximately isolated subsystems, which can be interact through the global $\suinf$ symmetry.
-The only truly isolated quantum system is the whole Universe.
+The process of Hilbert space fragmentation of closed quantum systems to subsystems with their own symmetries $G_i$ is observed in many condensed matter models, see e.g.~\cite{qmhilbertspacefragex,qmfragalgebra,qmfragsimul} and reviews~\cite{qmfragrev,qmfragrev0}.
+In Sec. \ref{app:mbnonthermal} we review the emergence of localized and clustered states in isolated many-body quantum systems and how these observations can be relevant for the structure of the Universe in the framework of \sqgr.
+In addition, it is proved~\cite{hourisqgr,hourisqgrym} (and references therein) that: \be \suinf \cong \otimes_{i=1}^\infty G_i \ee Therefore, it is not unreasonable to assume that $\hm_U$ becomes a product of Hilbert spaces similar to (\ref{suinffactor}), consisting of approximately isolated subsystems.
+In addition to local interaction convoyed by $G_i$ symmetries, they interact would interact through the universal $\suinf$ symmetry.
+Thus, the only truly isolated quantum system is the whole Universe.

-According to the second axiom of the model and criteria for division of a quantum system to subsystems, in general Hilbert spaces of subsystems represent a reduced subalgebra, see~\cite{hourisqgr} for details.
-As $\suinf^n \cong \suinf \forall n$, each subsystem in isolation should presents a finite rank group, generically called $G$ - it can be different for distinguishable subsystems.
-Moreover, due to the global $\suinf$ symmetry, each subsystem interacts through $\suinf$ with an environment generated by the rest of the Universe and is entangled to it.
-We call this property ``the global entanglement'', see~\cite{hourisqgr,hourisqgrym} for an extended explanation and demonstration.
-Therefore, the full symmetry of each subsystem is $G \times SU(N\rightarrow \infty)$.
+Specifically, according to the second axiom of the model and criteria for division of a quantum system to subsystems~\cite{sysdiv}, Hilbert spaces of subsystems represent a reduced subalgebra and its associated finite rank, group generically called $G$, see~\cite{hourisqgr,hourisqgrym} for details.
+Nonetheless, in \sqgr~subsystems are only approximately isolated and irrespective of their local symmetries $G$, they interact through the global $\suinf$ symmetry with an environment generated by the rest of the Universe and are entangled to it.
+We call this property ``the global entanglement'', see~\cite{hourisqgr,hourisqgrym} for the proof and more explanation.
+Therefore, the full symmetry of each subsystem is $G \times SU(N\rightarrow \infty)$, but symmetry of the whole Universe remains unchanged, because $\suinf^n \cong \suinf \forall n$.
 Note that the concept of subsystem here is more general than fundamental fields in QFT.
-Those subsystems can be defined as special cases where the symmetry $G$ is represents irreducibly and the subsystem cannot be divided further.
+Those subsystems can be defined as special cases where the symmetry $G$ is irreducibly represented and the subsystem cannot be divided further.